 If you are shopping on a budget, then the Yakima SkyBox or the SportRack Vista should be your first choice.
-The SkyBox is quite a bit larger, easier to use, and is definitely an all-around better box than the Vista, but sells for about $530 — a little over $200 more than the Vista.
+The SkyBox is quite a bit larger, easier to use, and is definitely an all-around better box than the Vista, but sells for about $530 — around $200 more than the Vista.
 The Vista is a great choice if you want a bare-bones box that can handle a handful of extra luggage items, but is much harder to use and install and can't handle longer pieces of gear, like skis or paddles.
 The Thule Motion XT is one of the best products you can get but comes with a hefty price tag of around $730.
 Matching the performance of the Motion XT, the Hyper XL is even pricier at around $1000, but looks quite a bit more sleek and stylish, making it the box for you if you place a premium on style.
 The chart below summarizes the combination of performance and price for each model we tested.

 Ease of Use